How is Australia advocating for gender equality in the workplace?

 Are you in support of women in STEM?

 Based on our discussion with clients and candidates, it is undeniable that there needs to be a bigger push for gender equality in the workplace.
-If you would like to share your experience working in STEM or would like to participate in our next #WomeninSTEM series, feel free to give us a call on 02 9285 1000 or visit our LinkedIn page.
+If you would like to share your experience working in STEM or would like to participate in our next #WomeninSTEM series, feel free to get in touch with us on +61 2 9285 1000.